Inhuman-creation/SMRT-PROJECT/README.md

 ## Acknowledgements

-Special thanks to Texas A&M - Corpus Christi and Dr. Kadir Alpaslan Demir for providing us with an environment to learn Software Engineering.
+Special thanks to Texas A&M University- Corpus Christi and Dr. Kadir Alpaslan Demir for providing us with an environment to learn Software Engineering.